Study the concept

 Examples: Sensor data, telemetry, survey data, sample data, neuroimages.

-- Experimental: data from lab equipment, often reproducible, but
+Experimental: data from lab equipment, often reproducible, but can be expensive.

 Examples: gene sequences, chromatograms, toroid magnetic field data.